How to Ask For, Get, & Share Client Testimonials

 Often when working together, a client may verbally provide you with their testimonial and thanks.
 During your session, ask if you can quote them, and post-session, send them your testimonial release form for permission.

 Video testimonials serve as the best platform to share your client’s testimonial — in marketing speak, video is king, and can be very effective in pushing prospective clients to book a session.
 Video has the ability to strongly connect with prospective clients, and communicate an authenticity.
 However, most clients will be more comfortable providing a written testimonial or quote, so it’s best to be selective when soliciting a video testimonial.
 Choose clients with whom you have a great rapport with, and who are likely comfortable being in front of a camera.
 If you work virtually with clients, the ones who connect via video chat may be more likely to provide a video testimonial.
+If you are having trouble building rapport with clients, Healthie can help through convenient client messaging or by setting up food, lifestyle, or activity journaling.
+Click here to learn how to set up these features with Healthie’s Free Starter Plan today.

 Using a professional camera and video tripod can provide the highest quality video for a website.
-However, if you social media is one of your main platforms for client leads, then having a video taken on your phone will work just as well (and be easy to share on Instagram and Facebook).
+However, if your social media is one of your main platforms for client leads, then having a video taken on your phone will work just as well (and be easy to share on Instagram and Facebook).

 As with the other testimonials, be sure to send your client their proper Release form to sign post-testimonial.